+Learn to knit a doll with these 9 free knitting patterns for dolls compiled for my reference.
 Move aside Barbie!
-Here comes hand knitted dolls that are just as fun and lovely.
+Here come hand-knitted dolls that are just as fun and lovely.

 1. Paton’s Rose Fairy Doll

 This is such a lovely doll pattern.
 Perfect for a girly girl whatever her age.

 2. Jennie’s Sally the Eco Fairy Knitting Pattern